Table of Contents

 The selection of mortar depends upon the strength required, the color of the stone, and loads coming from the structure.

-General Principle to be Considered in Stone Masonry:
+2. General Principle in Stone Masonry

 The following point should be considered while supervising the stone masonry.